tgents/uw-info-498-android/README.md

 If you _really_ need a GUI, you can get one with `gradle --gui`.

+Finally, if you add a `main` method to `Person`, you can run it using

+    $ gradle run

+Note that if you want to use a different main class, you'll need to update the `mainClassName` field in the `build.gradle` file.

 ## 3. Java Debugging
 Now that you're all set up, the bulk of this assignment involves taking the provided Java code and making it work---that is, making it so that all the unit tests pass.
 Clearly you should do this by modifying the source code (in the `java/src/main` folder); you should **not** change the existing tests in `java/src/test`, though you will be required to add a few new tests as well.